SysKitTeam/docs-spconsultant/activation/activation-faq.md

 ### What is product activation?

 Product activation is an anonymous, secure and hassle-free process that authenticates licensed users during the installation process.
-The process verifies that the product activation code is genuine and has not been activated on more systems than allowed by the SysKit End-User License Agreement (EULA).
+The process verifies that the product  product account information (email and password) is genuine and has not been activated on more systems than allowed by the SysKit End-User License Agreement (EULA).

 ### Why does SysKit  require their customers to activate the software?